Massipssa/Docs/cloud/aws/Compute/ec2-part1.md

 ![ec2_archi](./screenshots/ec2_archi.png)

-## Scaling
+## Auto-Scaling

 - Define a template
 - Network and purchasing
 - ELB configuration
 - Set scaling policy
-  - Target Tracking Scaling Policy
-  - Simple Scaling Policy (Not recommended)
-  - Scaling Policies with steps
+  - **Dynamic scaling**
+    - Target Tracking Scaling: Increase and decrease the current capacity of the group based on a **Amazon CloudWatch metric and a target value**
+    - Step Scaling: increase and decrease based on a **set** of scaling adjustment
+    - Simple Scaling (Not recommended): increase and decrease based on a **single** scaling adjustment, with cooldown period between each scaling activity
+  - **Scheduled scaling**
+    - Anticipate scaling based on known usage pattern (at 10 am increase capacity to 5 instances)
+  - **Predictive scaling**
+    - Continuously forecast load and schedule scaling ahead
 - Notification